-For children and youth leaders, a good practice is to imagine a co-leader, parent or supervisor reading through a chat or message history.
+→ For youth leaders, a good practice is to imagine a co-leader, parent or supervisor reading through a chat or message history.
 Is what you've typed, safe, positive and professional?

 The recommended age for signing up for most social networking sites is usually 13 years and over.
 There is significant research that shows detrimental outcomes for young people using social media at a young age.
-Children and Youth workers should not engage with young people via social media under 13 years of age.
-Children's leaders and workers will not communicate with children via social media and any communication will be directly with their parents or caregivers.
+Youth workers should not engage with young people via social media under 13 years of age if at all possible.